stephenlautier/speedy-build-tools/src/README.md

 # Content
 Provides build tools for consumption from obg libraries.

 * Link

+	Provides functionality to:
+	+ Make the current library linkable.
+	+ Create a symbolic link to another library.
+This differs from `npm link *library*` by only linking parts of the directory contents.

 * Deps-sync

+	+ Pulls dependencies from `@obg/build-tools` package.json into the current library's package.json.

 **Quick links**

 [Change logs][changeLog] | [Project Repository][projectUri] | [Contribution guidelines][contribWiki]

 # Link

-## Description

-Provides functionality to:
-* Make the current library linkable.
-* Create a symbolic link to another library.
-This differs from `npm link *library*` by only linking parts of the directory contents.

-## Consuming

 ```ts
 import * as process from "process";